KIRANKUMAR7296/Model-Selection/README.md

 <img src = "Scikit Learn Algorithms.png">

-### Choosing the Right Model for our Data Set is very Impportant Task, We Try Different Models for Different types of Data Sets.
+### Choosing the Right Model for our Data Set is very Important Task, We Try Different Models for Different types of Data Sets.

 ### Finding the Right Estimator to get More Accuracy, there is a Scikit Learn Cheat Sheet Map which can help us to get better Accuracy.